boz3r/boz3r/README.md

 </p>

 <p align="center">
-    I'm a 17 years old, Newbie Malware Analyst and Developer!!!!
+    I'm a 17 years old, who's like to develop malware for fun!!!!
 </p>

 <p align="center">